Surgical Gum Disease Treatments in Washington D.C. & Alexandria, VA

 Surgical Gum Disease Treatments

-When gum disease is advanced, it causes symptoms and damage that is unlikely to heal on its own, even with antibiotics and scaling / planing.
-In these cases, Dr. Zalewsky or Dr. Hoge may recommend any of the following treatments:
+When gum disease is advanced, it causes symptoms and damage that is unlikely to heal on its own, even with antibiotic treatment and scaling and planing.
+In these cases, periodontists Dr. Zalewsky or Dr. Hoge may recommend any of the following treatments:

 Advanced gum disease can cause the gums to become loose and floppy, increasing the risk of future infections.
 A gingivectomy is a surgical procedure which removes some of the excess gum tissue, tightening the gums and reducing that risk.